 Venue, my PT Client is the proud owner of the stunning Fishley Hall, a gorgeous barn and house just 20 minutes from our house, it was completely empty but stunning, it came complete with a manor house that could sleep sixteen, had tv’s in the showers and space for people to camp, what’s more none of my friends knew it existed meaning there was no pre-existing wedding vibes to get people guessing.

-The Dress, I had followed Grace Loves Lace on Instagram for around two years prior and subconsciously always knew I would find my dream dress if I ever visited their shop in Australia.
-As fate would have it they held their very first ever pop-up shop in London the day I landed back in the country from Canada, I squealed, booked an appointment and left Leon at the airport.
-I went alone and tried on just two dresses, the first I fell over in and the second I couldn’t stop twirling, it was nothing like I had expected, I always thought backless however this dress made me feel incredible, 5 minutes later and i had bought ‘the one’.
+The Dress: I had followed Grace Loves Lace on Instagram for around two years prior and subconsciously always knew I would find my dream dress if I ever visited their shop in Australia.
+As fate would have it they held their very first ever pop-up shop in London the day I landed back in the country from Canada.
+I squealed, booked an appointment and left Leon at the airport.
+I went alone and tried on just two dresses.
+The first I fell over in and the second I couldn’t stop twirling, it was nothing like I had expected, I always thought I would go for a backless number, however, this dress made me feel incredible!
+Five minutes later and I had bought ‘the one’.

-The Shoes: When we were dating Leon tried to get me a pair of Vivian Westwood shoes I had fallen in love with however we couldn’t find the colour anywhere in my size.
-On the day that I said yes to the dress I saw the exact shoes i had previously loved in a window of the shop next door to Grace Loves Lace, it was meant to be!
+The Shoes: When we were dating, Leon tried to get me a pair of Vivian Westwood shoes I had fallen in love with however we couldn’t find the colour anywhere in my size.
+On the day that I said “yes to the dress”, I saw the exact shoes I had previously loved in the window of the shop next door to Grace Loves Lace.
+It was meant to be!

-The Ring, there will never be another ring more important to me than my engagement ring, Leon designed it alongside my best friend Cat, owner of Cat Meffan Jewellery and I spend everyday loving it because of this I decided I never needed another ring and opted for keeping it as my wedding ring, I bought Leon a ring on our previous anniversary so he also turned that into his wedding band, simples!
+The Ring: There will never be another ring more important to me than my engagement ring.
+Leon designed it alongside my best friend Cat, owner of Cat Meffan Jewellery and I spend every day loving it.
+Because of this I decided I never needed another ring and opted to keep it as my wedding ring.
+I bought Leon a ring on our previous anniversary so he also turned that into his wedding band…simples!

-The Flowers, as the venue was completely empty I knew flowers were going to be key in turning it into something wedding chic, we opted for white flowers and lots of greenery, eucalyptus and babies breathe from Libby Ferris Flowers, simple but bright.
-For our wedding backdrop I knew I wanted something dainty but different, we were hoping that the weather would be on our side and could get married outside so I requested hanging flowers from a branch, when I finally saw their creation on the morning of our wedding I was speechless, it was so romantic and became even more romantic when I saw my soon-to-be-husband sheltering it during a brief storm an hour before the ceremony.
+The Flowers: As the venue was completely empty I knew flowers were going to be key to turning it into something wedding chic.
+We opted for white flowers and lots of greenery, eucalyptus and babies breathe from Libby Ferris Flowers, simple but bright.
+For our wedding backdrop, I knew I wanted something dainty but different, we were hoping that the weather would be on our side and could get married outside so I requested hanging flowers from a branch.
+When I finally saw their creation on the morning of our wedding I was speechless!
+It was so romantic and became even more romantic when I saw my soon-to-be-husband sheltering it during a brief storm an hour before the ceremony.

-Who Knew?
-We managed to keep the big secret until the week before but decided it would be best to let my four best women and Leons’ best-man in on the plan, we were so happy that we did as could have a week of excited whats’app messages and gained extra support when we needed it, they even surprised me with a mini hen-do one hour before the ceremony!
+Who Knew?: We managed to keep the big secret until the week before but decided it would be best to let my four best women and Leons’ best-man in on the plan.
+We were so happy that we did as we could have a week of excited WhatsApp messages and gained extra support when we needed it.
+They even surprised me with a mini hen-do one hour before the ceremony!
 We told my Dad the night before so I could ask if he would walk me down the aisle but everyone else found out on the day!

-The Cake, i’ve always found cutting the cake a little weird and I as a big cake fan I always hated having to wait for someone to finally cut it and then follow some stressed waitress as she walks around carrying mouthfuls, We opted for Crosstown Doughnuts, 200 to be exact and they were delicious, we opted for traditional and crazy flavours and by the looks of the boxes left behind, people loved them!
+The Cake: I’ve always found cutting the cake a little weird and I, as a big cake fan, always hated having to wait for someone to finally cut it and then follow some stressed waitress as she walks around carrying mouthfuls.
+We opted for Crosstown Doughnuts, 200 to be exact and they were delicious.
+We opted for traditional and crazy flavours and by the looks of the boxes left behind, people loved them!

-The Band, music always sets the scene and all we ever wanted was for our friends and family members to dance the night away, we did just that thanks to Loki, a local band who left my legs aching for days, followed by our friend Zoe who is a well known DJ and knew the perfect tunes to get us all reminiscing and recreating dirty dancing lifts on the dance floor.
+The Band: Music always sets the scene and all we ever wanted was for our friends and family members to dance the night away.
+Well, we did just that, thanks to Loki, a local band who left my legs aching for days, followed by our friend Zoe who is a well-known DJ and knew the perfect tunes to get us all reminiscing and recreating dirty dancing lifts on the dance floor.

-Gifts, I wanted to surprise my best women with a gift to say thank you, we missed out on having a hen do (although the girls gave me a surprise one hour one in my room) and I didn’t treat them to a special dress so instead I opted for a ring.
+Gifts: I wanted to surprise my best women with a gift to say thank you.
+We missed out on having a hen do (although the girls gave me a surprise one, an hour before the wedding, in my room) and I didn’t treat them to a special dress so instead, I opted for a ring.
 I visited Dixi.com and chose an opal ring for each of them, it’s the same stone as my wedding ring and it felt like it brought us all even closer together.

-Photographer, possibly one of the most important parts of our day so I was so happy that my beautiful friend Lovaine of The Wild Bride and her now husband wanted to help, I was more excited for our video than for photos but i am so happy that we have them, they captured our day perfectly without interrupting and totally understood that we didn’t want anything formal, we were honoured to have her especially as she got married the following week!
+Photographer: Possibly one of the most important parts of our day so I was so happy that my beautiful friend Lovaine of The Wild Bride and her now husband wanted to help.
+At the time, I was more excited about our video than our photos but I am so happy that we have them.
+They captured our day perfectly without interruption and totally understood that we didn’t want anything formal.
+We were honoured to have her especially as she got married the following week!

 Finishing Touches: Smell, something I have always thought is so important.
-I feel like a smell can transform a room and take you back to an amazing memory, I wanted just that with our wedding and so treated myself to a Jo Malone wedding scenting, we picked two scents Myrrh and Tonka and Peony and Blush Suede, I then chose to have those scents in diffuser form.
-As a gift I let friends and family members take a scent home with them and we have one in our house, every-time i walk thought my door I am reminded of our wedding day.
+I feel like a smell can transform a room and take you back to an amazing memory.
+I wanted just that with our wedding and so treated myself to a Jo Malone wedding scent, we picked two scents Myrrh and Tonka and Peony and Blush Suede.
+I then chose to have those scents in diffuser form.
+As a gift I let friends and family members take a scent home with them and we have one in our house.
+Now every time I walk through my door I am reminded of our wedding day.
 I also have lots more wedding ideas on my Wedding Pinterest board which was of course secret during the planning but is now open for all to see!
 I’d love to see your posts on your wedding day, have you ever thought of having or been to a Surprise wedding?